stephlagoon/Cyber-Security-Projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly __available by forwarding traffic from specific ports to the backend pool_on specific ports_, in addition the jump box server functions to restrict __access___ to the network.
+Load balancing ensures that the application will be highly available by forwarding traffic from specific ports to the backend pool_on specific ports_, in addition the jump box server functions to restrict access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system log files in web-1 and web-2 virtual networks using Filebeat software in addition to machine metrics, such as uptime with metricbeat software.
-- _TODO: What does Filebeat watch for?_log events
-- _TODO: What does Metricbeat record?_ log files

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|